-Our newest product range the “two two” series use very advanced technology that wasn’t around 20 years ago.
-We’re using class D amplifiers,.
-We also use PMC developed DSP cross-overs.
-That didn’t happen 20 years ago, since everything was analog then.
-Also, the driver technology is always improving.
-We’ve used laser imaging for the design of our latest range, which wasn’t available in the past.
-So yes, we’re always looking ay new technology.
+Our newest product range, the “two two” series, uses very advanced technology that wasn’t around 20 years ago.
+We’re using class D amplifiers, with our proprietary DSP cross-overs.
+That didn’t happen in the 90s, since everything was analog then.
+Also, our driver technology is always improving, and we’ve used laser imaging for the design of our latest range, which also wasn’t available in the past either.
+So yes, we’re always looking at incorporating new technology.

 – In layman’s terms, can you tell me about the technology that gives your speakers the kind of quality that they have?
 Is this reflected in their high prices?

 In terms of what goes into making our speakers, there’s no one thing that makes them good.
 A key part is the use of our transmission lines.
 We have something called the ATL (Advanced Transmission Line), which is a completely unique way to build a speaker.
 There’s no other mainstream speaker manufacturer that uses them.
 It’s also difficult to implement, since it requires special drivers, amplifiers and a unique understanding of technology, which we have.
 We’ve worked very hard on our cabinets too.
 All of our drivers are made by PMC or are specially made for us; we’re not using off the shelf drivers.
 Our amplifiers are top of the line, and our passive crossovers are built by hand with expensive components.
 There’s no easy way to do it.
 Everything from component-matching the left and right speakers to using good cables are important factors.

-Jimmy Douglas, who mixed Justin Timberlake’s “20/20 Experience”, commented about PMCs and said that he could push them to very loud levels, and not have to worry about the sound distorting.
+Jimmy Douglas, who mixed Justin Timberlake’s “20/20 Experience”, commented about PMCs and said that he could push them to very loud levels without having to worry about the sound distorting.
 What is it about your speakers that makes that possible?